nmartin198/pyHS2MF6/docs/_sources/cs_sa_HSPF.rst.txt

 ======================

 This case study application was developed to assist in **pyHS2MF6** development and testing.
-There was not an existing HSPF model to use as a starting point.
-A standalone HSPF model was created expressly for testing **pyHS2MF6**.
+The only existing HSPF model that was available to use as a starting point was created for a separate study examining water resources risk from climate change (`Martin 2020 <https://doi.org/10.3390/w13010040>`_).
+This standalone HSPF model was used as the starting point for testing **pyHS2MF6**.

 **mHSP2** is the name of the standalone HSPF component of **pyHS2MF6**.
 The **mHSP2** code base is documented in :ref:`mHSP2`.
 It uses the